Celeste Marguerite Winans1

 Elsie C. 35 single MD/Ire/MD

-• Death*: She died on 25 February 1925 at Alexandroffsky, Baltimore, MD, US, at age 69 of heart disease according to her obituary in the NYT:
+living with friend Adelaide Gracie and 4 servants, plus watchman and family.21 - Death*: She died on 25 February 1925 at Alexandroffsky, Baltimore, MD, US, at age 69 of heart disease according to her obituary in the NYT:

 "Baltimore, MD Feb.
 25, 1925 - Mrs. Celeste Winans Hutton died today at Alexandroffsky, her famous walled-in home on West Hollins Street.
 Death was due to heart disease.
 She had been suffering for several months.